blacklightpy/vaultofknowledge/My Vision of God.md

 Putting it all together
 ---

 **First Vision:** (1) Myself surrounded by Myself.
 (2) Eternal.
-(3) Un-Imposed State, but also Imposed.
+(3) Un-Imposed State\*, but also Imposed.
 (4) The Un-Imposed State gave the Imposed State the ability to see both states at once.
 (5) Imposition of Myself on to Myself is how the Empirical Self was formed.
 (6) The Mind had all questions answered, but had not put it into words.
 (7) Trying to put it into words altered the state of the mind, and removed that consciousness.
 (8) Meditation helped, but life often got in the way.
 (9) The Self (Both the point and the surroundings, as both are the same) told the mind that it will always be on its side.
 (10) The mind being rejuvenated, denied help, and chose challenge, hoping to deal with all problems using the intellect alone.
 (11) Though this would be shown to be not ideal, the ego would want to handle all things by its own, and the Godhead would let it.
 (12) The path of intellect would always lead to trouble, and I would suffer, yet, I chose it.

+\*: Imposed here means the imposition of the material world on to the spirit.
+Un-Imposed means free of the material state, while Imposed means

 **Second Vision:** (1) I saw everything I wished.
 (2) I saw many ethereal worlds beyond my imagination (I have aphantasia).
 (3) Trying to put it into words made it endless and senseless.